netzkolchose/django-computedfields/docs/examples.rst

         update_dependent(Child.objects.filter(some_condition), old=old)

 Here `preupdate_dependent` will collect `Parent` instances before the the bulk change.
-We can feed the old relations back to `update_dependent` with the `old` keyword, so parents that just lost some children will be updated as well.
+We can feed the old relations back to `update_dependent` with the `old` keyword, so parents, that just lost some children, will be updated as well.

 But looking at the example code it is not quite obvious, when you have to do this, as the fact is hidden behind the related name in `depends` of some computed field elsewhere.
 Therefore :mod:`django-computedfields` exposes a map containing contributing fk relations:

 .. code-block:: python

     from computedfields.models import get_contributing_fks
     fk_map = get_contributing_fks()
-    fk_map[Child]   # outputs {'fk'}
+    fk_map[Child]   # outputs {'parent'}

-    # or programatically
+    # or programatically (done similar in pre_save signal hook for instance.save)
     old = None
     if model in fk_map:
         old = preupdate_dependent(model.objects...)